pbeens/Temp/README.md

 [openai-proof-reader.py](need-help/openai-proof-reader.py) isn't working.
 Can anyone help me with it?
 It sends the request but then hangs.

 UPDATE 2023-12-19: This latest update works with a significantly shortened input file.
-More testing tomorrow.
+For now I'm assuming the program works okay, within filesize limitations.

 This program was adapted from the code shown at https://codecurrents.blog/article/2023-07-16.